-Retail drug summary reports publicly available through the DEA’s Automation of Reports and Consolidated Orders System (“ARCOS”) confirm that Rockbridge County has experienced the same startling trend of soaring opioid use as is seen nationwide.
+Retail drug summary reports publicly available through the DEA’s Automation of Reports and Consolidated Orders System (“ARCOS”) confirm that Halifax County has experienced the same startling trend of soaring opioid use as is seen nationwide.
 The ARCOS Data table below reflects transactional data for selected opioid drugs submitted by the drug manufacturers and distributors doing business in Virginia.
-The volume of selected opioid drugs distributed in Lexington between 2001 and 2016 reflects a startling increase of over 130% in annual opioid consumption from 2001 to 2012.
-Although the annual opioid consumption has tapered off somewhat since 2012, as of 2016, it was still over 75% higher than it was in 2001.
+The volume of selected opioid drugs distributed in the Southside area between 2001 and 2016 reflects a startling increase of more than 150% in annual opioid consumption during that period.

 PARTICULARS REGARDING EACH Defendant GROUP’S Role in the Opioid Epidemic